araobp/unity-excavator/README.md

 # Unity excavator

-This project is an achivement of my self-study on digital twin in my spare time at night and on weekends.
+This project is an achivement of my self-study on digital twin in my spare time.

 ![scene](./doc/scene.png)